 Treaty of Fort Laramie

-Treaty of Fort Laramie ends Red Cloud's War and establishes Great Sioux Reservation
+The Treaty of Fort Laramie ended Red Cloud's War and established the Great Sioux Reservation.

-United States territory of Wyoming formed from portions of Dakota, Idaho and Utah Territories
+The United States territory of Wyoming was formed from portions of the Dakota, Idaho and Utah Territories.

 Pacific Railroad opens

-The Pacific Railroad, the first transcontinental railroad in North America, opened for through traffic with driving of last spike at Promontory Summit, Utah
+The Pacific Railroad, the first transcontinental railroad in North America, opened for through traffic with driving of the last spike at Promontory Summit, Utah.

 Red River Rebellion